 Who Procedures Flight crew (Step 3) a) The flight crew should load the TA clearance into the FMS and review it.
-If acceptable, the flight crew should activate the route in the FMS and respond to the clearance with DM 0 WILCO.
-If unacceptable, the flight crew should respond to the clearance with DM 1 UNABLE. b) The flight crew should select the appropriate descent speed schedule (e.g. 280kts (+/- 10kts)) above 10,000ft.
+If acceptable, the flight crew should activate the route in the FMS and respond to the clearance with $\underline{DM \ 0}$ WILCO.
+If unacceptable, the flight crew should respond to the clearance with $\underline{DM \ 1}$ UNABLE. b) The flight crew should select the appropriate descent speed schedule (e.g. 280kts (+/- 10kts)) above 10,000ft.
 Note 2 .- This procedure provides additional descent profile predictability to the controllers, increasing the potential for the controllers to allow a full TA during congested periods when increased predictability is required due to other traffic.
 This function will eventually be replaced by ground automation which advises the optimum speed for the descent, based on the entire airspace situation at the expected time of the arrival. c) If possible, the flight crew should request FMC waypoint wind and temperature data from AOC.
-AOC (Step 4) AOC should uplink cruise and descent winds to the arriving aircraft to optimize the FMS-calculated profile for the most predictable execution of that profile.
+AOC (Step 4) AOC should uplink cruise and descent winds to the arriving aircraft to optimize FMS-calculated profile for the most predictable execution of that profile.
 Controller (Step 5) When required, the controller should transfer control to the next sector and terminate CPDLC and ADS-C connections.
-Note 3.- The transferring sector either manually or automatically advises the next sector that the aircraft is on a particular TA.
-Flight crew (Step 6) When instructed, the flight crew should establish voice contact with the next sector using the phraseology [call sign] [TA designator] TAILORED ARRIVAL. [level].
+Note 3 .- The transferring sector either manually or automatically advises the next sector that the aircraft is on a particular TA.
+Flight crew (Step 6)

 Who Procedures Controller a) The controller should advise [call sign] MAINTAIN [level].
-(Step 7) Note 4. - The controller has access to the uplinked lateral routing and currently assigned level/altitude on the flight strip through ATC interfacility coordination. b) If the controller needs to add speed control (e.g. to increase the potential for issuing a TA clearance), the controller should advise the flight crew as soon as possible to expect a restriction.
-Example: [call sign] EXPECT TO DESCEND AT 260 KTS [can sign] EAFECT TO DESCEND AT 200 KTS c) When appropriate, the controller should issue a descent clearance along the cleared route, using [TA designator] TAILORED ARRIVAL. [dest/area] ALTIMETER/QNH [nnnn] and, as necessary, include a speed or vertical restriction.
+(Step 7) Note 4 .- The controller has access to the uplinked lateral routing and currently assigned level/altitude on the flight strip through ATC interfacility coordination. b) If the controller needs to add speed control (e.g. to increase the potential for issuing a TA clearance), the controller should advise the flight crew as soon as possible to expect a restriction.Example: [call sign] EXPECT TO DESCEND AT 260 KTS c) When appropriate, the controller should issue a descent clearance along the cleared route, using [TA designator] TAILORED ARRIVAL. [dest/area] ALTIMETER/QNH [nnnn] and, as necessary, include a speed or vertical restriction.
 Example 1: The controller does not issue a speed or vertical restriction. [call sign] DESCEND VIA PACIFIC 1 TAILORED ARRIVAL.
 KSFO ALTIMETER 29.92.
 Example 2: The controller issues a speed restriction. [call sign] DESCEND VIA RADFORD 1 TAILORED ARRIVAL.
 DO NOT EXCEED 260KTS.
 NZAA QNH 1014.
 Example 3: The controller issues a vertical restriction. [call sign] DESCEND VIA THE CATALINA 1 TAILORED ARRIVAL BUT AFTER SLI.
 MAINTAIN [level/altitude]. d) The controller should transfer control to the next controller.
 Flight crew The flight crew should initiate contact with the next controller using: (Step 8) [call sign] PASSING FLIGHT LEVEL [FLnnn]/ALTITUDE [nn,nnn feet] ON THE [TA designator] TAILORED ARRIVAL.
 [ATIS code].
-Note 5. - Subsequent exchanges on different frequencies with the same ATSU do not require the flight crew to state the passing level/altitude.
+Note 5 .- Subsequent exchanges on different frequencies with the same ATSU do not require the flight crew to state the passing level/altitude.